NokScoot

-NokScoot Airlines Company Limited (commonly referred to as NokScoot) was a Thailand-based low-cost airline, operating medium to long-haul international services out of Bangkok's Don Mueang International Airport.
+NokScoot Airlines Company Limited (commonly referred to as NokScoot) was a Thailand-based low-cost airline, operating medium- to long-haul international services out of Bangkok's Don Mueang International Airport.
 On 26 June 2020, the airline ceased its operation and was liquidated as a result of the COVID-19 pandemic.

 History

-On 16 December 2013, Scoot announced the signing of a memorandum of understanding with Nok Air to establish a new carrier in Bangkok, operating on medium and long-haul routes with a fleet of Boeing 777-200 aircraft.
-NokScoot is a joint venture of Thailand's Nok Air and Singapore based Scoot.
-The airline has operated commercial flights out of Don Mueang International Airport since 20 May 2015.
-Nok Air owns 51% of NokScoot, with Scoot, a subsidiary of Singapore Airlines, owning the remaining 49% – the Thai statutory limit for foreign ownership.
+On 16 December 2013, Scoot announced the signing of a memorandum of understanding with Nok Air to establish a new carrier in Bangkok, operating on medium- and long-haul routes with a fleet of Boeing 777-200ER aircraft.
+NokScoot was a joint venture of Thailand's Nok Air and Singapore based Scoot.
+The airline operated commercial flights out of Don Mueang International Airport after 20 May 2015.
+Nok Air owned 51% of NokScoot, with Scoot, a subsidiary of Singapore Airlines, owning the remaining 49% – the Thai statutory limit for foreign ownership.
 The airline had an initial capital of 2 billion baht.

 NokScoot went out of business on 26 June 2020 as it could not recover from the effects of the COVID-19 pandemic impact.
 NokScoot returned three aircraft from the five-jet fleet to the parent company in Singapore by June 2020.
 The airline company is going to be liquidated after Singapore Airline's low-cost arm Scoot offered to sell its 49 percent shares to Nok Airlines Plc. for a nominal sum of 1 baht, but the offer was not accepted.
 NokScoot had been unable to record a full year's profit since its inception in 2014.
 The decision of liquidation left 450 employees out of work.